-- Reheat: You can choose to thaw overnight in the fridge and bring it out to room temperature 30 minutes before baking for a faster way to heat it through, or bake it directly from frozen for a little while longer.
-If you’re just reheating a piece or two leftover, you can microwave it at 30-second intervals until warm.
+- Reheat: You can choose to thaw overnight in the fridge and bring it out to room temperature for 30 minutes before baking for a faster way to heat it through, or bake it directly from frozen for a little while longer.
+If you’re just reheating a piece or two leftovers, you can microwave it at 30-second intervals until warm.

-More Easy Fruit Desserts:
+More Easy Fruit DessertsBrowse all

-Optional: 1/2 cup chopped nuts
+- ½ cup chopped nuts , optional

-For serving (optional): Vanilla ice cream or whipped cream
+For serving (optional): Vanilla ice cream or Whipped cream

 - Place the blueberries in an 8-inch baking dish.
 Squeeze lemon juice on top, if desired.
 Sprinkle the sugar and cornstarch over the blueberries and toss together.